sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_35_XORandNANDgates/Quiz01.md

 **Description**

-a) This is the Truth table of XOR gate.The only difference of it from OR gate is that, when both input is one the output is zero.

-b) This is the Truth table of XOR gate.The only difference of it from OR gate is that, when both input is one the output is zero.

-c) This is the Truth table of XOR gate.The only difference of it from OR gate is that, when both input is one the output is zero.

-d) This is the Truth table of XOR gate.The only difference of it from OR gate is that, when both input is one the output is zero.
+This is the Truth table of XOR gate.The only difference of it from OR gate is that, when both input is one the output is zero.

 ---
 ---